nodesphere/nodesphere/README.md

 ## Format

-A nodesphere is a graph, as in graph theory.
-A simple example nodesphere with a few nodes and edges, and some metadata:
+A nodesphere is a graph, with nodes, edges, and metadata.
+A simple example nodesphere:

 ```js
 {